How do I register for a class?

 During the shooting period you will have a chance to shoot both a semiautomatic pistol in 9mm, .40 S&W and .45 ACP.
-You will also have a chance to shoot a revolver in .38 special, .357 Magnum, .44 special, and .44 Magnum.
-The manufacturers vary, but we generally have at least one Glock, one 1911, one Smith and Wesson, and one Ruger on the firing line.
+You will also have a chance to shoot a revolver in .38 special, .357 Magnum, and .45 Colt.
+The manufacturers vary, but we generally include Glocks, Sigs, 1911s of various manufacturers, Smith and Wessons, Rugers, CZs and more during the class.

 How long are the classes?

-Basic Pistol Classes start at 10 AM, and usually go until about 8 PM.
+Basics of Pistol Shooting Classes start at 10 AM, and usually go until about 8 PM.
 We’ll take a break for lunch, and short breaks throughout.
 The Home Firearm Safety class is generally 4 hours long.